kwj/project-euler/typescript/README.md

 ## How to run

 The Deno[^1] runtime is required.
+These solutions will not work with the Node.js runtime.

 ```console
 sh solve.sh <problem_number> [problem_number ...]
 ```

-The following are examples.
+The following are examples of execution.

 ```console
 sh solve.sh 1